Skip to content

 was she shunned by her peers for being poor – and punished for being a girl in a patriarchal family – but her art was also judged and rejected.

-As someone who wasn’t born visually “matching” the cause of racial and social justice, her fight against oppression and racism has met opposition from both sides of the Color Line.
-Nonetheless, she has won numerous awards for her leadership and teaching.
-Similarly, her art has at times been dismissed, belittled and criticized, yet has also garnered favorable attention and earned her a full-tuition scholarship for her Master of Fine Arts degree at Howard University, exhibitions in thirteen states, national awards, and international collectors.
+As someone who wasn’t born visually “matching” the culture she was drawn to, her fight against oppression and racism has met opposition from both sides of the Color Line.
+Nonetheless, she has won numerous awards for her leadership, teaching, and art.
+Her art has at times been dismissed, belittled and criticized, yet has also garnered favorable attention and earned her a full-tuition scholarship for her Master of Fine Arts degree at Howard University, exhibitions in thirteen states, national awards, and international collectors.

 Rachel’s journey began in a teepee on a mountainside in Montana, where she grew up without access to traditional art supplies and created with elk hide, eggshells, recycled magazine paper, and other found materials.
-Her current work showcases a mastery of her formal training in traditional materials, while also returning to her earlier resourceful use of materials -utilizing eggshells as a sub-texture for portraiture, creating color files with upcycled papers for collages, and molding elk hide into bas relief sculpture.
-Feelings of isolation and rejection characterized Rachel’s childhood and continue to influence much of her mature works, with most of her figurative pieces depicting a solitary figure, rather than a subject belonging to a group or community.
+Her current work showcases a mastery of her formal training in traditional materials, while also highlighting her resourceful use of materials -utilizing eggshells as a sub-texture for portraiture, creating color files with upcycled papers for collages, and molding elk hide into bas relief sculpture.
+Feelings of isolation and rejection characterized Rachel’s childhood and continue to influence much of her mature works, with most of her figurative pieces depicting a solitary figure rather than a subject experiencing acceptance within a group or community.

 To read the whole story behind Rachel’s art,